 Residencies are open to artists (visual artists, writers, musicians, conceptual artists, etc.) who wish to work in science, scientists (biologists, geologists, ecologists, climatologists etc.) who wish to work in the arts, artist-scientists who work across those disciplines, and artist-scientist teams who wish to collaborate.
 Applications for our general residency program will be reviewed within one month of receiving them.

 Synergy with other art-science workers:

 Art media and scientific disciplines:

 The work spaces are for general use, not outfitted for any particular media or lab work, but we have a lot you can play with.
 Take a look at our facilities and see a residency at AS IF will support your art-science work.
 With advance notice, additional studio space may be available through arrangements with a ceramic studio right next door, a darkroom up the road, and hundreds of studios in the area who might have what you need.
 For scientific work, we have a lot of field collecting equipment, glassware, a microscope, lots of field guides, and sundry supplies.
 The local area has a surprising abundance and variety of art supplies and science supplies.

 Rates and facilities:

 You may work in privacy or enjoy the company of the interesting, creative folks who live here.
-Residents will be encouraged, but not required, to share your past work or work in progress with the entire High Cove community.
-This could include 20-30 people and might take the form of an informal coffee or happy hour at the Firefly Lodge, a presentation on the Lodge porch or in the Yellow House Garage, a mini exhibit, a group hike, or some other kind of activity.
+Residents will be encouraged, but not required, to share your past work or work in progress with the local community.
+This could include 20-30 people and might take the form of an informal coffee or happy hour at the Firefly Lodge, a presentation on the Lodge porch or in the Yellow House Garage, a mini exhibit at Toe River Arts, a group hike, or some other kind of activity.
 If you wish, you are also welcome to take part in some of our pot lucks that offer great local food, intelligent conversation, and a relaxed atmosphere.